 Thyroid Function – the Lanreotide/Octreotide connection

 Before I continue talking about hypothyroidism, here’s something not very well-known: Somatostatin analogues might cause a “slight decrease in Thyroid function” (a quote from the Lanreotide patient leaflet).
 The Octreotide patient leaflet also states “Underactive thyroid gland (hypothyroidism)” as a side effect.
-Many sources indicate that the thyroid function should be monitored when on long-term use of somatostatin analogues.
+Many sources indicate that thyroid function should be monitored when on long-term use of somatostatin analogues.
 It’s also possible and totally feasible that many NET patients will have thyroid issues unrelated to their NETs.
 Remember, NET patients can get regular illnesses too!

-If you are over 50, or you are prescribed Lanreotide or Octreotide, I suggest you ask your team to add a thyroid panel to your routine follow up testing – read more about routine follow up testing for NETs here – click here.
+If you are over 50, or you are prescribed Lanreotide or Octreotide, I suggest you ask your team to add a thyroid panel to your routine follow-up testing – read more about routine follow-up testing for NETs here – click here.

 What is Hypothyroidism?

 Hypothyroidism is a condition in which your thyroid gland doesn’t produce enough thyroxine.
 This leads to an underactive thyroid.
 It seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause several health problems, such as obesity, joint pain, infertility and heart disease.
 Both men and women can have an underactive thyroid, although it’s more common in women.
 In the UK, it affects 15 in every 1,000 women and 1 in 1,000 men.
 Children can also develop an underactive thyroid.
+Hypothyroidism is much more common than NETs and so it must be understood that even though the thyroid is an endocrine organ, any thyroid problems diagnosed before or after NET may well be unconnected with NETs.

 What causes Hypothyroidism?